dhmit/computation_hist/djweb/dj_comp_hist/about_model.md

 ##Author
 1. Looks for ; in field
-2. If there is no colon then there is one name
+1. If there is no semi-colon then there is one name
-3. If there is no comma it interprets it as an organisation
+1. If there is no comma it interprets it as an organisation
-4. Initials are interpreted as one first name
+1. Initials are interpreted as one first name